 Dental Hygiene-BS Degree (Completion Program)- Online

-The Online Bachelor of Science (BS) in the Dental Hygiene is a degree completion program provides associate degree registered dental hygienists (RDH) with advanced educational opportunities to successfully fulfill new and exciting roles within the profession of Dental Hygiene.
+The Online Bachelor of Science (BS) in Dental Hygiene is a degree completion program provides associate degree registered dental hygienists (RDH) with advanced educational opportunities to successfully fulfill new and exciting roles within the profession of Dental Hygiene.

 - BSDH can extend the dental hygiene profession’s reach to provide quality preventive oral health care in an expanded public health arena while developing and instituting diverse treatment plans for a multicultural population.